24 Coolest Places to Visit in Upstate New York

 III.
 THE ADIRONDACKS

-6. Lake Placid, New York ★
+6. Lake Placid, NY ★

 At the end of your day, enjoy one of the many amazing restaurants in Lake Placid.
+Top of the Park, Fiddlehead Bistro, and Whitebrook Dairy are my top 3 favorites.

-7. Lake George, New York
+7. Lake George, NY

 Don’t miss Lake Clear Lodge & Retreat for the perfect winter getaway filled with dinners, horse-drawn sleds, and speakeasy experiences.
 This lodge alone is worth the trip up to this stunning New York hidden gem.